Ultraman (DC Comics): 52

-A new version of Earth-Three is shown as one universe amongst the Post-Crisis DC Multiverse.
+A new version of Earth-Three is shown as one universe amongst the post-Crisis DC Multiverse.
 The team is named the Crime Society of America.

-The Society make their first solo appearance in Countdown Presents The Search for Ray Palmer: Crime Society #1 (origin of Post Crisis Earth-3 Owlmen, Talons, Jokester, who is a heroic Joker) written by Sean McKeever and illustrated by Jamal Igle.
+The Society make their first solo appearance in Countdown Presents The Search for Ray Palmer: Crime Society.
 In subsequent appearances, the Crime Society are agents of Monarch's Multiversal army.
 Ultraman, along with several other members of the Crime Society, were in the Earth-51 dimension when Superman-Prime destroyed the Monarch's containment armor, unleashing all of Monarch's quantum energy, which destroyed the entire dimension.
 As such, Ultraman is presumed dead along with his fellow Crime Society members.
 Ultraman appears in The Brave and the Bold, powered by the same kryptonite that weakens Superman.
 He is brought to the main earth by Mixyezpitelik, the antimatter universe counterpart of Mister Mxyzptlk, to help Superman defeat Megistus.